 Reproduced here with the kind permission of Dionis M Macnair daughter of Eleanor.

-Dionis was interviewed as part of the Oral History element of the New Forest Remembers Projects.
+Dionis also contributed her memories of WWII as part of the Oral History element of the New Forest Remembers Projects.
 Extracts of her interviews can be heard at www.newforestheritage.org